vk-cs/docs-public/docs/en/security/captcha/tariffication/tariffication.md

-# {heading(Billing)[id=captcha-tariffication]}
+# {heading(Tariffication)[id=captcha-tariffication]}

 {include(/en/_includes/_translated_by_ai_en.md)}

-The VK Капча service is paid.
+VK Капча is a paid service.
 Each user verification during captcha completion is billed.
 To calculate the cost, contact the VK Капча team at [captcha@corp.vk.com](mailto:captcha@corp.vk.com).

 To test the service for free, pass the `Captcha-Test` header with the value `true` when calling the `GET /captchaNotRobot.createSession` {linkto(../../../tools-for-using-services/api/api-spec/captcha-api#api-spec-captcha)[text=method]}.
 In this mode, all captcha attempts are considered successful, and requests are not billed.